Effects of the Cold War

 After you read

-Respond to the following question: This is an article about a nuclear arms race.
+Respond to these questions: This is an article about a nuclear arms race.
 Yet, the author concludes with a hopeful note about the space race.
 Do you agree with this conclusion?
 What evidence can you present that the arms race and space race led to new opportunities for international cooperation?
 What evidence challenges this conclusion?
 What other evidence would you need to support your argument?